PM Modi reiterates India's commitment towards concluding Teesta deal | Law-Order

 ''Prime Minister Modi reiterated India's sincere and continued efforts to conclude this agreement in consultation with relevant stakeholders,'' he said in response to a question.

-''The Indian side also requested for early finalization of a draft for sharing of water of Feni River pending with the Bangladeshi side,'' he said.
+''The Indian side also requested for early finalisation of a draft for sharing of water of Feni River pending with the Bangladeshi side,'' he said.

 ''River water cooperation is something that will continue...we have extensive cooperation,'' Shringla said.